monzee/vanilla/README.md

 }

 private void displayLocation() {
-  // you can get the location now.
-}
+  // will only be called if the user granted the permissions }

 private void tell(String message) {
-  // Toast.make etc etc show()
+  Toast.makeText(this, message, Toast.LENGTH_SHORT).show();
 }

 private void explain(String message, Runnable ok) {